-My newest discovery: how to make perfect size origami paper pendant DIY lampshade from two paper grocery bags!
+- How to make a perfect size origami DIY lampshade from two paper grocery bags ( or any paper )!

-This pendant with DIY lampshade is made with one and a half paper bag.
+This pendant lamp with DIY lampshade is made with one and a half paper bag.
+I love these retro style Trader Joe’s grocery bags and the idea of up-cycling.
+You can use any paper of similar size and thickness.
 All you need is a little folding!

 No worries if you are not familiar with origami, I have an easy-to-understand folding template and diagram for you to download and practice so you can make your own origami paper pendant lamp shade!